https-daniel/c2c-full-stack-102/README.md

 ## Sync your fork to the latest course code

-Course staff will update this repository over time.
-If your fork is behind, you can sync it from the GitHub website.
+Course staff will update this repository often.
+If your fork is behind, you can sync it from the GitHub website - do this at the beginning of every class.

 ### Syncing a fork branch from the web UI